SparkDevNetwork/Rock/RockWeb/Readme.txt

 + Fixed issue with wrong attribute values being used when exporting selected grid rows (vs exporting all rows)
 + Enhanced Person Search performance (#1798).
 + Improved error reporting in the payment download job.
-+ Update Group Registration block to allow linking by guid (instead of id), and update it to not allow registering for a security role.
++ Updated Group Registration block to allow linking by guid (instead of id), and update it to not allow registering for a security role.
 + Fixed issue with attendance date calculations in Family Analytics procedures.